SonsOfPHP/symfony-sop/README.md

 Symfony (Sons of PHP Edition)
 =============================

-This is a modified version of Symfony LTS.
+This is a modified version of Symfony.
 It is used to setup new projects and has a few awesome features like:

 - Supports "APP_NAME" so that multiple apps can use the same code base.
 This